rtCamp/amp-admanager/README.md

 2. Width between `468` and `727` will be considered as a tablet sizes eg.`468x60`.
 3. Width less than `468` will be considered as mobile sizes eg. `320x50,300x100`.

-In case of unusual sizes for desktop, tablet and mobile specific device size attribute like `mobile-sizes` for mobile, `tablet-sizes` for tablet, and `desktop-sizes` for desktop.
-These sizes will override `sizes` attribute.
+In case of unusual sizes for desktop, tablet and mobile specific device size attribute, like

+* `mobile-sizes` for mobile.
+* `tablet-sizes` for tablet.
+* `desktop-sizes` for desktop.

 #### As Shortcode